+Central Health entered into an interlocal agreement with Travis County in which Travis County provides legal and other services for Central Health along with the tax collection services discussed in Note 11.
 Central Health also entered into several leases of mixed-use facilities from the County for primary care (clinic) sites that, pursuant to State law, did not transfer to Central Health.
 The mixed-use facility leases may remain in place until February 28, 2019, if not terminated earlier by either party.
 Rental expense to Central Health is comprised only of the operating and maintenance expense for each facility.

-14. DEFERRED COMPENSATION PLAN
+13. DEFERRED COMPENSATION PLAN

 Central Health offers its employees a deferred compensation plan established in accordance with Internal Revenue Code Section 457.
 Assets and income of Central Health's plan are administered by a private corporation under contract with Central Health and are held for the exclusive benefit of the participants and their beneficiaries.
 Accordingly, the plan's assets and liabilities are not recorded in Central Health's financial statements.
+During the year ended September 30, 2012, Central Health contributed \$29,321 to the plan under Central Health's deferred compensation matching program.

-15. RETIREMENT PLAN
+14. RETIREMENT PLAN

 In October 2007, Central Health began offering its employees a 401(a) plan established in accordance with Internal Revenue Code Section 401(a).
 Assets and income of Central Health's plan are administered by a private corporation under contract with Central Health and are held for the exclusive benefit of the participants and their beneficiaries.
 Accordingly, the plan's assets and liabilities are not recorded in Central Health's financial statements.
-During the year ended September 30, 2011, Central Health contributed \$234,759 to the plan under Central Health's retirement program and contributed an additional \$37,886 to the plan under Central Health's deferred compensation matching program.
+During the year ended September 30, 2012, Central Health contributed \$172,909 to the plan under Central Health's retirement program.

-16. HEALTH CARE COVERAGE
+15. HEALTH CARE COVERAGE

-During the year ended September 30, 2011, employees of Central Health were covered by a health insurance plan.
-On average, Central Health contributed \$619 per month per employee to the plan during the year ended September 30, 2011.
+During the year ended September 30, 2012, employees of Central Health were covered by a health insurance plan.
+On average, Central Health contributed \$526 per month per employee to the plan during the year ended September 30, 2012.
 In addition, Central Health contributed a portion of the cost of family coverage, if applicable, and employees, at their option, authorized payroll withholdings to pay contributions or premiums for dependents.
 All contributions were paid to a licensed insurer.
 The plan was documented by a contractual agreement.

-17. OTHER OPERATING LEASES
+16. OTHER OPERATING LEASES

-Central Health leases a clinic facility and other equipment under noncancelable long-term leases that expire at various dates through April 2014.
+Central Health leases a clinic facility and other equipment under noncancelable long-term leases that expire at various dates through April 2015.
 The clinic facility lease requires additional payments for common area maintenance and real estate taxes.
-Rent expense for the year ended September 30, 2011 was \$206,472 which includes \$9,676 of rent expense for Sendero's facility.
-Future minimum rental payments as of September 30, 2011 are as follows:
+Rent expense for the year ended September 30, 2012 was \$152,246.
+Future minimum rental payments as of September 30, 2012 are as follows: